Armenia and Azerbaijan agree new cease-fire in Nagorno-Karabakh | DW | 17.10.2020

 the United States of America, representing the co-chair countries of the OSCE Minsk Group," both foreign ministries said in a statement with identical wording.

+Read more: EU fails to act on Nagorno-Karabakh conflict between Armenia and Azerbaijan

-On Saturday, Azerbaijani officials said an Armenian missile struck a residential district in Ganja, Azerbaijan's second-largest city, leveling homes and killing 13 civilians.
+On Saturday, Azerbaijani officials said an Armenian missile struck a residential district in Ganja, Azerbaijan's second-largest city, leveling homes and killing 13 civilians with 50 more wounded.

 The European Union, Russia and the US have all called for the fighting to stop and for peace talks to be mediated by representatives from France, Russia and the United States, known as the Minsk Group.